So you want to book an easy, cheap and stress-free weekend break but you’re out of ideas?

 Brighton is the perfect choice – it’s a stunning seaside destination, there’s great restaurants, bars, so much to see and do and it’s super close.

 Just a 30-minute train ride from London Gatwick, this trendy spot suits all ages and every kind of break away.
-I headed over last weekend with my family and I enjoyed it so much.
+I headed over for the weekend recently with my family and I enjoyed it so much.
 I can’t believe I had never been before because it’s right up my street.

 Here are my top tips for those planning their next trip;